-Renewable energy has the potential to vastly reduce total emissions.
-A clean source of energy can be used to power homes, businesses and transportation.
+Renewable energy has the potential to reduce total emissions vastly.
+A clean source of energy can be used to power homes, businesses, and transportation.

-Costs are decreasing yearly however, with renewable energy emerging as a viable alternative to traditional fossil fuel sources.
-It has been reported that the cost of renewable energy per kWh is now on par to that of traditional power depending on location.
+Costs are decreasing yearly, however, with renewable energy emerging as a viable alternative to traditional fossil fuel sources.
+It has been reported that the cost of renewable energy per kWh is now on par with that of conventional power depending on location.

-Renewable energy accounted for 24% of global electricity demand in 2017, which should only increase due to falling prices in solar and wind power sectors.
+Renewable energy accounted for 29% of global electricity demand in 2020, which should only increase due to falling prices in the solar and wind power sectors.
 Renewables are predicted to account for almost 95% of global power capacity over the coming years.
 Renewable sources meet approximately 11% of the total energy demand.

 Concerns are commonly raised about renewable energy with regards to the carbon footprint in the actual production of turbines and solar panels.
 An environmental life-cycle assessment on 2 MW wind turbines was carried out, taking into account all aspects of the production cycle and continual maintenance of the turbine.
 It was found that these turbines offer a net benefit to carbon emissions after just five to eight months of operation.
-With an operation life of approximately 20 years, even turbines working at a low efficiency will provide clean, green power for the majority of their operation.
+Technology is advancing rapidly, with lifetimes of 25-30 years now being the industry standard, allowing turbines to provide clean energy for the majority of their operation.

 Solar power has also been found to greatly reduce carbon emissions throughout its lifetime when compared to traditional fossil fuel energy generation.
 Similar life-cycle assessments have found panels offer a net benefit to carbon emissions depending on location after 1-6 years.

-More and more investment from companies and governments alike is being directed into renewable energy installation, and Ireland is positioned to benefit both environmentally and financially from this green surge.
+Worldwide, more and more investment from companies and governments alike is being directed into renewable energy research and installation.
+Ireland is positioned to benefit both environmentally and financially from this green surge.

 The share of total energy production by renewables is complicated by the increase in energy demand every year due to an ever-expanding human population.
-Energy demand grew by 2.3% in 2018, the largest increase in the past decade.
-In order to cut emissions 45% by 2030 based on 2010 levels, the world would need to accelerate the deployment of renewable energy systems at a rate of 9 times greater than that of 2018.
+Energy demand is expected to increase by up to 47% by 2050.
+In order to cut emissions by 45% by 2030 based on 2010 levels, the world would need to accelerate the deployment of renewable energy systems at a rate of 9 times greater than that of 2020.

 These statistics are an unfortunate read, but they stress the urgent action needed regarding renewable energy use and installation to halt climate change.
 It's evident that renewable energy implementation will be futile in the long run unless we also cut global emissions across all sectors.